 There are lines to get down too

-The good news is that with priority Eiffel Tower tickets you can really cut the amount of time you have to wait for the elevator to go up.
-The bad news is that the same can’t be said about getting down.
+With priority tickets to the Eiffel Tower you can really cut the amount of time you have to wait for the elevator to go up.
+The same can’t be said about getting down.
 Expect lines – especially on the summit.
 You can take the stairs from the second or first floor if the lines for the elevator are too long.

 The best time of day to visit the Eiffel Tower

 The best time to visit the Eiffel Tower is in the early morning and in the first hours of the afternoon, when visibility is at its best.
-Sunset is a very popular time to go – the views are certainly gorgeous, but it will also be more crowded.
+Sunset is a very popular time to go.

 Final tips for visiting the Eiffel Tower